London Banking Tour

 The typical investment banking department (IBD) is divided into multiple service lines such as Mergers & Acquisitions (M&A), Equity Capital Markets (ECM), Sales & Trading (S&T), Debt Capital Markets (DCM) and Leveraged Finance.
 To top that up, these areas are often further categorized per industry.

 You’ve heard about the legendary long hours, the big bonuses, and the mega-deals.
 You can recite the names of the big firms by heart.
 You like to imagine yourself a power suit-wearing, jet setting investment banker.
 But suddenly it dawns on you.
-What the heck is investment banking?
+What is investment banking?
 You panic.
 What do investment bankers do?
 What’s the difference between sales and trading and corporate finance?
-More to the point, why do you want to be a banker
+More to the point, why do you want to be a banker?